The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 What is a Dental Bone Graft?

 A dental bone graft is a surgical procedure that adds bone or bone-like materials to your jaw.
 This process aims to stimulate new bone growth, providing a stable foundation for dental implants or restoring jaw structure.
+Bone grafting is essential for patients who have experienced significant bone loss due to various factors, ensuring that they can regain their oral function and aesthetic appearance.

 Why Might You Need a Bone Graft?